newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-assessment-usdot.md

 ### Application Requirements

-- `EIN|ein` or SSN
+- `Employer Identification Number (EIN)|ein` or Social Security Number (SSN)
 - `Dun and Bradstreet (DUNS) number|duns` , if your company has one
-- Names and Titles of the company officers
+- Names and titles of the company officers
 - A `process agent|process-agent` , already filed with Federal Motor Carrier Safety Administration (FMCSA)

 :::infoAlert